PaoloAlbanese/Mobile_Central_MP4/README.md

 ## Cloning this project from Github to your Gitpod account.
 This project's repository can be found [here](https://github.com/PaoloAlbanese/Mobile_Central_MP4)(not to be confused with the [test version](https://github.com/PaoloAlbanese/MS4-Project) of the website).
 Please access the repository on a Chrome browsers complete with [gitpod extension](https://www.gitpod.io/docs/browser-extension/).
-By clicking the green "Gitpod" button in the top right corner of the repository, you will to create a new workspace from the repository's code in your enviroment.
+By clicking the green "Gitpod" button in the top right corner of the repository, you will create a new workspace from the repository's code in your enviroment.

 The live deployed webiste can be found on [Heroku](https://mm-mp4.herokuapp.com/).